-The first few things that come in mind when thinking about public Wi-Fi is that is free and is convenient.
-Many of us have used public Wi-Fi hotspots before without much thought of whether are secure or not.
+The first thing that may come in mind when thinking about public Wi-Fi is the freedom to connect to the Internet without spending money but many of us have used public Wi-Fi hotspots without much thought of whether they are secure or not.

 According to Harvard Business Review “You’re rolling the dice every time you log on to a free network in a coffee shop, hotel lobby or airport lounge.”